hyperbit/blitz/README.md

 Seems like overkill, but each technology does their own part to ultimately render page content to plain text and display the actual eBook to the view.

-# Future
+# TODO

-1. User authentication
+1. User sign-up (without requiring Facebook)
-2. Bookmark feature
+2. Link multiple social network accounts to one user (e.g. Google+, Twtitter, etc.)
+3. Force encoding of eBook preview to UTF-8.
+Currently, eBook files are being uploaded to AWS S3 and is previewed using an HTML **iframe** object.
+Is there a way to read these files in UTF-8?

 # Contributions

 Feel free to fork and send some pull requests.
-Any suggestions for improvements are welcomed.
+Any suggestions for improvements are welcomed, but I am especially looking for those who can help me with my "TODO" list.